cognitivefactory/interactive-clustering/README.md

 _NB_ :

+- For more details, read the [Documentation](#Documentation) and the articles in the [References](#References) section.

 - This python library does not contain integration into a graphic interface.
+A web application based on Interactive Clustering Methodologoy is available on GitHub: [cognitivefactory/interactive-clustering-gui](https://github.com/cognitivefactory/interactive-clustering-gui).

-- For more details, read the [Documentation](#Documentation) and the articles in the [References](#References) section.
+For more details, read its [main documentation](https://cognitivefactory.github.io/interactive-clustering-gui/).

 ## <a name="Documentation"></a> Documentation